AlexsLemonade/refinebio-examples/pathway-analysis/README.md

 * [**Bioconductor**](https://bioconductor.org/install/)
 * [**tidyverse**](https://www.tidyverse.org/)
 * [**RStudio**](https://www.rstudio.com/products/RStudio/) for working with [R Notebooks](https://bookdown.org/yihui/rmarkdown/notebook.html).
 * [**devtools**](https://cran.r-project.org/web/packages/devtools/readme/README.html) will be required for installing some packages from GitHub.
-We recommend installing from CRAN.
+We recommend installing `devtools` from CRAN.

 These requirements can be installed by following the instructions at the links above.
 The example R Notebooks are designed to check if additional required packages are installed and will install them if they are not.